 The tea: There were things I really liked about this book, and there were things that I wanted it to do better.

-The dynamic between the protagonist Cora and the main alien Ampersand as well as the descriptions of aliens and the worldbuilding around their civilizations were well-thought-out.
+The dynamic between the protagonist Cora and the main alien Ampersand was nice, but I don’t know how earned it was; the trust just seemed to be there despite their different backgrounds, and it felt like they got too close too fast.
+The descriptions of aliens and the worldbuilding around their civilizations were well-thought-out.
 I really enjoyed the philosophical discussions the characters (human and alien) had about culture, life, and language.
-The dialogue read as realistic to me (one of Ellis’ MFA focuses was screenwriting) and the pace of the story was good; it kept me wanting to find out what happened next.
+The dialogue read as realistic to me (one of Ellis’ MFA focuses was screenwriting) and the pace was good.
+Especially at about halfway through, I couldn’t put it down.

 Also, the cover art is sick.